andwatson/decompose_insar_velocities/README.md

 ### usemask
 Using pre-masked velocities can lead to smearing or shrinking of the masked area if additional downsapling is performed within DIV.
-Hence, we recommend providing unmasked velocities and a matching mask file, which is then optionally applied after both regridding and downsampling.
+Hence, I recommend providing unmasked velocities and a matching mask file, which is then optionally applied after both regridding and downsampling.

 ### merge_tracks_along
 Merge overlapping frames within each track.
-This requires that the frame directories have been given in order for each track.
+This requires that the frame directories have been given in order for each track, although gaps are allowed.
 Options are:
  - 0 - disables.
  - 1 - apply the shift to each frame, but leave the frames seperate (i.e. don't take the mean to fully merge them).
- - 2 - take the mean of overlapping points, combining multiple frames into a single array.
+ - 2 - take the mean of overlapping points, combining multiple frames into a single velocity field.

 ### merge_tracks_along_func
 Function used to perform the track merging.
-This is what is fit to the overlapping pixels and then removed to perform the "merge".
+This is what is fit to the overlapping pixels and then removed from the entire frame to perform the "merge".
- - 0 - scalar offset
+ - 0 - scalar offset.
- - 1 - first order polynomial plane (c, x, y)
+ - 1 - first order polynomial plane (ax + by + c).

 ### merge_tracks_across
 Merge adjacent tracks into a continuous velocity field.